HerrGustav/elm-slide/notes.md

 - Commands are not instant calls, as it would be the case with functions.
 You _declare_ that you would like to have one, which is then handled via the update function as it is done with evens like `onClick` and others.
 - p.
 82: Commands are always run after the view function, when the update function is also updating the model at the same time as a command is fired
 - p.
 83: The only _two places to run Commands_ are in `update` or `init`
+- p.
+100f.: Commands are the way in Elm to get to values where you want to have different outputs from a function, because by default Elm guarantees that all functions are predictable by their inputs and outputs.
+  - The other guarantee Elm states about functions is, that they can not have any side-effects.
+(Nothing outside of a function can changed by a function)
+    - That means a function which is executed can not change external state.
+(E.g. No global "let" are possible)
+    - effects are generally only processed by the elm runtime, they are not handled by any elm function you write on your own.
+This prevents a conflict with the principles and rule-sets of Elm.
+(It's also called "managed-effects", p.
+101)
+  - Http requests are therefore also "effects" as they are able to generate different outputs.
+So requesting a server via http is handled by the Elm Runtime, which means you need to perform a "Command".

 ### Operators: